 Progressive muscular atrophy

 Progressive muscular atrophy can develop at any age.
-It is similar to amyotrophic lateral sclerosis, but it progresses more slowly, spasticity does not occur, but muscles weaken, become limp (flaccid), and waste away.
-Involuntary contractions or twitching of muscle fibers may be the earliest symptoms.
+It is similar to amyotrophic lateral sclerosis, except motor nerves in the brain are not affected.
+Also, it progresses more slowly, spasticity does not occur, but muscles weaken, become limp (flaccid), and waste away.
+Involuntary contractions or twitching of muscle fibers (fasciculations) may be the earliest symptoms.